Researching 'The Time of Terror' aboard the Earl of Pembroke off the Lizard

-Previous novels, written under his own name, include The Used Women’s Book Club, Prayer of the Bone, In a Pig’s Ear, The Adultery Department and Coming First, all published by Bloomsbury in the UK.
+Novels include The Used Women’s Book Club, Prayer of the Bone, In a Pig’s Ear, The Adultery Department and Coming First, published by Bloomsbury in the UK, Farrar,Straus & Giroux in the US and other top publishers around the world.
 He was the winner of a British Arts Council Award for Best First Novel and In a Pig’s Ear was named as one of the Guardian’s six Best Novels of the Year.

 He has produced and directed documentaries in many parts of the world and was deputy editor and series director of Channel Four’s The Shape of the World and A Week in Politics.

-He has taught creative writing to MA level at the Universities of Winchester and Bath Spa and is a member of PEN and the Society of Authors.
-Literary agents are Bill Hamilton at AM Heath,Ben Illis at BIA – and for Film and Television: Norman North at The Agency.
+He has taught creative writing to MA level at the Universities of Southampton, Winchester and Bath Spa and is a member of PEN and the Society of Authors.